davan690/ucdown/index.md

 The word and epub versions are in development, have no templates behind them, and are essentially calls to the appropriate functions in bookdown.

-If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in huskydown PDF template (which you can create by following the simple instructions below) and the [bookdown book](https://bookdown.org/yihui/bookdown/).
+If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in ucdown PDF template (which you can create by following the simple instructions below) and the [bookdown book](https://bookdown.org/yihui/bookdown/).

 Under the hood, the [University of Washington Thesis LaTeX template](https://github.com/UWIT-IAM/UWThesis) is used to ensure that documents conform precisely to submission standards.
 At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and **R** code and its output can be seamlessly included using [rmarkdown](http://rmarkdown.rstudio.com).

-## Using huskydown to write your PhD thesis
+## Using ucdown to write your PhD thesis

 ### Initial setup

-Using **huskydown** has some prerequisites, such as Pandoc, LaTeX and some fonts.
+Using **ucdown** has some prerequisites, such as Pandoc, LaTeX and some fonts.
 To compile PDF documents using **R**, you need to have Pandoc, LaTeX and several related packages installed.
 If you have a recent version of  [RStudio](http://www.rstudio.com/products/rstudio/download/), then you already have Pandoc and don't need to do anything more about that.

 Next is LaTeX.
 By far the easiest way to install LaTeX on any platform is with the [`tinytex`](https://yihui.name/tinytex/) package: